SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/4_0_setup_trial_trust.md

      ![](images/2_trial_trust_12_cis_signin.png)

      If you work with more than one CI service, you might receive an error.
-You have to delete your browser cache (easiest way is to close the browser and restart it)
+Log off and log in again, or close your browser and reopen it.

      ![](images/2_trial_trust_13_cis_signin.png)

 12. Your Trial Cloud Identity Services Trial Account will open.

-     Feel free to investigate your account and the options you have.
+     Feel free to review your account and explore the available options.
 For the basic setup, you are done.

      ![](images/2_trial_trust_11_cis_admin.png)